-Montana State University - Bozeman has a proud history of accommodating persons with disabilities, and the staff at Disability, Re-entry and Veteran Services is committed to ensuring equal educational access and full participation in all of the university's programs, services and events.
+Montana State University - Bozeman has a proud history of accommodating persons with disabilities, and the staff at the Office of Disability Services is committed to ensuring equal educational access and full participation in all of the university's programs, services and events.

-Students seeking academic accommodations should contact Disability, Re-entry and Veteran Services to inform the office that they have a disability and are requesting an adjustment.
+Students seeking academic accommodations should contact the Office of Disability Services to inform the office that they have a disability and are requesting an adjustment or by clicking on the "Click Here to Register" button on the left-side.
 A meeting with a staff member will be set up to discuss the student's request and to gather information about the functional impact of the disability in an academic setting and adjustments that have addressed limitations in past settings.

 The accommodations process is an interactive one that usually requires documentation of the disabling condition and functional limitations that result.
 Under the 2008 ADA Amendment Act, key questions that should be addressed in documentation include:

 - Is there clear evidence of a disability?

 - What is the impact of the disability?